Breast Reduction at CREO Clinic

 Types of Breast Reduction

 This technique requires an incision around the areola (the pigmented skin encircling the nipple).
-As the least invasive of the three techniques, it also leaves behind minimal scarring.
+As the least invasive of the three techniques, it also leaves behind minimal breast reduction scarring.
 This approach is suitable for removing a small amount of breast tissue, and therefore provides a minimal reduction in breast size.

 Lollipop or Keyhole Incision